ulrichwohak/ulrichwohak.github.io/_posts/2021-04-13-pandemic-policy-1-minute.md

         covariate deliver consistent estimates of ATT-type parameters in this case.

-    -   We propose a way to "adjust" for the policy affecting cases and deliver a reasonable ATT-type effect of the policy on economic outcomes.
+    -   We propose a way to “adjust” for the policy affecting cases and deliver a reasonable ATT-type effect of the policy on economic outcomes.